 If this amount covers the investor’s lifestyle expenses, bond income could be all that is needed to live off investments without spending investment savings.

-This is a simple example, especially since most people would have the 2 million dollars in both stocks and bonds with the intention that growth would occur with the stock investments.
+This is a simple example, especially since most investors would have the 2 million dollars in both stocks and bonds with the intention that growth would occur with the stock investments.

 Alternative Investments to Live Off Investments

-Here is an important, beneficial element that most retirees and people living off their investments are missing: Alternative generating assets can be used in addition to traditional stocks and bonds to significantly increase investment income.
+Here is an important, beneficial element that many people living off their investments miss: Alternative income generating assets can be used in addition to traditional stocks and bonds to significantly increase investment income.

-Mainstream retirement plans usually only consider traditional stock and bond investments.
+Mainstream retirement plans usually only consider traditional stock and bond investments, however.

 Benefits of Alternative Assets When Living Off Investments